Longtime growers make fruit-forward wines with palpable restraint.

 Like many Italian-American grape-growing families in Sonoma, the first few Martinelli generations sold fruit in bulk to larger producers.
 It wasn’t until the 1980s that Lee Martinelli Sr. and his wife, Carolyn, opened a winery and tasting room inside two former hop barns.

 In the 1990s, Lee hired Helen Turley, a winemaking consultant known for exacting standards in the vineyard and cellar.
 (Turley’s Marcassin Vineyard along the Sonoma Coast adjoins the Martinelli-owned Charles Ranch.)
-Turley introduced agricultural practices that improved fruit quality.
-She also created the house style, which has been fine-tuned over the past two decades by her successors.
+Turley introduced agricultural practices that improved fruit quality and created the house style, which her successors have fine-tuned over the past two decades.

 Purity Emerges

 The wines tend toward the fruit-forward while simultaneously exhibiting palpable restraint.
 Purity emerges as the overriding characteristic; one gets the impression that the post-vineyard interventions have been few and exceptionally wise.
-This seems particularly true of the Pinots, of which there are a dozen (most of them highly regarded year after year), and the Syrahs.
+This seems particularly true of the Pinots, of which there are a dozen (most of them highly regarded year after year).

 Tasting Options